praetoriandigital/cub-laravel/README.md

             'fields' => [
                 // update the values of this array with the corresponding
-                // fields on your Organization model or comment them out
+                // fields on your model or comment them out
                 // to ignore them
+                'id' => 'cub_id',
                 'name' => 'name',
                 'employees' => 'employees',
                 'tags' => 'tags',